 When my daughter was in Grade 2, my husband Ross Stokke and I decided to start a Math Club for my daughter and some of her friends.
 This small math club eventually became the much larger non-profit organization Archimedes Math Schools!

-Since co-founding WISE Math, I have given over 80 media interviews in my role as a numeracy advocate.
+Since co-founding WISE Math, I have given about 100 media interviews in my role as a numeracy advocate.